Rangers stun Dortmund as Barca and Napoli draw in Europa League

 Joe Aribo nodded the ball to the far post where Alfredo Morelos was unmarked and scored from close range.

-Four minutes after the break, Ryan Kent, who tormented Dortmund all night, dribbled down the left and found John Lundstram who scored with a powerful strike for the third Rangers goal in 11 minutes.
+Four minutes after the break, Ryan Kent, who tormented Dortmund all night, found John Lundstram who scored with a powerful strike.

 But two minutes after that, Rangers scored again as Zagadou, attempting to deprive Morelos of another tap in, deflected the ball into his own goal.